jellyfangs/EmeraldSiren/README.md

 * **This is not approved by Starbucks.**
 * If Starbucks makes a change to their site it could break.
 * I only have one Starbucks card so who knows what kind of crazy will be unleashed if you use it with more than one card.
+* Using the hosted API at emeraldsiren.com will transfer your password in plain text to the Heroku server where your log in information will NOT be stored.
+It's probably safer not to use it.

 # How To Use This